Cornish Floral Dance (Dad's Army sketch)

 "Cornish Floral Dance" is the third Christmas Night with the Stars sketch from the British comedy series Dad's Army.
 It was originally transmitted on Christmas Day (Friday, 25 December) 1970, and again for the Royal Variety Performance of 1975.
 The latter still exists.
 The first version does not, although extracts and the soundtrack survive.
+It was recorded on 4 December 1970.

 Synopsis

 The platoon, air raid wardens and a number of ladies from the local Women's Voluntary Service congregate in the church hall to rehearse for a performance of 1911 song The Floral Dance.

 Plot

 The Walmington-on-Sea Home Guard have joined forces with Chief ARP Warden Hodges and ladies from the local WRVS to form a choir and they are practising for an upcoming Christmas concert that they intend to give to wounded troops from the Duke of Cornwall's Light Infantry.
 Due to the origin of their audience, they are all dressed in the costume of Cornish smocks.

 After "winning" a coin toss, Captain Mainwaring has naturally assumed the role of conductor, much to the annoyance of Hodges and then proclaims that they will begin with the Floral Dance.
 Mainwaring leads the choir with Sergeant Wilson accompanying on the piano.
 Wilson though has difficulty in hitting the correct note because one of the keys is not working.
 Mainwaring, without understanding the nuances of a piano keyboard, tells him to use another note, but with no real option has to play in a different key.
 There follows some jollity with ladies and then the men in the choir being unable to follow the key chosen, now being too high or too low.
 Subsequently, Wilson then investigates inside the piano, and discovers that Private Walker has hidden a bottle of black market whisky in there.
 Mainwaring is furious, and he tells Walker to get rid of it, adding "I never want to see it again."
 Walker laughs "Please yourself, it was your Christmas present!"

 Now that the whisky is removed, they can use the piano more appropriately.
 Cue scenes of Corporal Jones coming in too early on the solo part "Borne from afar on the gentle breeze", followed by the next line which he splits between the platoon members.
 He gives Pike "Fiddle and cello", but on hearing this, Wilson laughs heartily, and asks "Wouldn't it be better really, if Walker was on the fiddle?" (a pun on Walker's black market activities).
 Ignoring this, Mainwaring gives Walker "Big bass drum" instead.
 When it comes to the final instrument, "Euphonium", he is a platoon member short, at which point Walker suggests "Why don’t we split that up?
 I mean Jonesie here can be the 'U, I'll be the 'Pho', and Pikey can be the 'Bum!'" (a pun on the English use of bum, meaning buttocks).
-Mainwaring is furious and threatens to send Walker home until Hodges intervenes volunteers to take the "Euphonium" line.
+Mainwaring is furious and threatens to send Walker home until Hodges intervenes and volunteers to take the "Euphonium" line.